ruby-xz is a basic binding to the famous liblzma library,

 ruby-xz has moved from GitHub to my personal web space.
 The GitHub project remains a mirror and hosts the bugtracker.

 The stable release is 1.0.0 and is available via RubyGems.

-The source code can be viewed in my Gitweb instance.
+The source code can be viewed online.
 To clone the repository to your local machine:

 $ git clone git://git.guelker.eu/ruby-xz.git